SueCheng/cell-simulator/README.md

-# Purpose
+# Introduction

-Tis project was a code-challenge for a job interview.
+This project is a code-challenge for a job interview.
 The task is to simulate a cell auto generation game.
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).